-It can be hard to talk to a family member or friend about making healthy changes.
-Use these tips to start a conversation about heart-healthy habits like quitting smoking or cutting down on fatty foods.
+It can be hard to talk to a family member or friend about making healthy lifestye changes.
+Use these tips to start a conversation about heart-healthy changes like quitting smoking or getting more physical activity.

 Begin by saying that you care.